How to Install / Enable OpenSSH on CentOS 7

 Enter the following command from your terminal to start the installation process:

-This command installs both the OpenSSH client applications, as well as the OpenSSH server daemon, sshd.
+This command installs both the OpenSSH client applications and the OpenSSH server daemon, sshd.

 verification latest client and server versions are installed